How to Select Donor Sperm? | IVF & Fertility Clinic London | The Evewell

 The Evewell works closely alongside a diverse range of sperm banks within the UK, EU and the US:

-When visiting the websites for the above, you will see that you can filter donors by various characteristics – it is entirely your choice how you decide to filter and select, but we are always more than happy to answer any questions during this selection process.
+When visiting the websites for the above, you will see that you can filter donors by various characteristics – it is entirely your choice how you filter and select, but we are always more than happy to answer any questions during this process.

-It is worth noting that donor sperm from outside the UK must be compliant with the HFEA regulatory body, so each bank will specify which donors are suitable for treatment within the UK or have a selection of donors that fall under this category.
+It is worth noting that donor sperm from outside the UK must comply with the HFEA regulatory body, so each bank will specify which donors are suitable for treatment within the UK or will offer a selection of donors that fall under this category.

 Donor sperm with carrier mutations

 It is mandatory under the licensing of the HFEA regulatory body to ensure the safety of the donor sperm through screenings – these often include Chlamydia, Syphilis, Hepatitis, Gonorrhoea, HIV, and some genetic disorders.
-If the relevant donor is a carrier for any of these, you will find this to be flagged on the sperm bank website.
+If the relevant donor is a carrier for any of these, you will find it flagged on the sperm bank website.

 How much donor sperm to buy

-We would always recommend that you choose samples with a minimum of 20 million motile sperm per sample.
-This is often referred to as ‘MOT20’ so you may purchase any sample MOT20 or above.
-Samples may also be referred to as washed (or IUI) or unwashed (or ICI) samples and either category is suitable.
-We would always suggest that you purchase more than one sample as a back-up or for subsequent cycles.
+We would always recommend you choose samples with a minimum of 20 million motile sperm per sample.
+This is often referred to as ‘MOT20’, so you may purchase any sample MOT20 or above.
+Samples may also be referred to as washed (or IUI) or unwashed (or ICI) samples, and either category is suitable.
+We always suggest purchasing more than one sample as a backup or for subsequent cycles.

-When should I be looking to order donor sperm?
+When should I be considering ordering donor sperm?

-Our Transports team advises looking at ordering donor sperm around four weeks prior to starting the relevant treatment cycle – this is to ensure no treatment delays, and the completion of any necessary documentation alongside the physical importation of the samples.
-Once you have had your initial consultation, your consultant would put you in contact with the relevant team to discuss the timings for this.
+Our Embryology Transport Team advises ordering donor sperm at least 4 weeks prior to starting the relevant treatment cycle – to ensure no treatment delays and to complete any necessary documentation alongside the physical importation of the samples.

 How much does it cost to import and store donor sperm?